xisabrin/FizzBuzz/README.md

 - [X] Open `FizzBuzz.java` in the `src` directory and click the run button in the top left corner.

-If you don't see this button, you may need to mark `src` as the `Sources Root` for the project.
+Tf you don't see this button, you may need to mark `src` as the `Sources Root` for the project.
 You can do this by right-clicking the `src` directory in the `Project` tab and near the bottom of the context menu you will see `Mark Directory as`.
 Hover that and then select `Sources Root`.
 Then run the file.
 The program may take a second to compile and run, but then you should see that it prints out the first 100 outputs of